elibol/blowfish/README.md

 # Blowfish #

-Although this repository contains executable code, it is primarily intent for educational purposes.
+Although this repository contains executable code, it is primarily intended for educational purposes.

 ### TODO ###
 * Remove database dependency.